telerik/ajax-docs/controls/autocompletebox/functionality/filtering.md

 >

 Both properties could be very useful in a heavy-data scenario.
-Controlling the **MaxFilterLength**, could give you the ability to perform a search in your database, regarding the sequence of the typed characters.
+Controlling the **MinFilterLength**, could give you the ability to perform a search in your database, regarding the sequence of the typed characters.
 If the result is still potentially large, you could use the **MaxResultCount**, in order to return the first 100 results for example.